Kipchoge targets London for attempt at sub 2-hour marathon

-OXFORD, England — Eliud Kipchoge has funding from Britain’s richest man for his bid to break the two-hour marathon barrier again later this year.
+OXFORD, England — Eliud Kipchoge has funding from Britain’s richest man for a bid to break the two-hour marathon barrier later this year.

 The fastest marathon runner of all time announced plans for the record attempt during a visit to the track in Oxford where Roger Bannister ran the first sub-four-minute mile 65 years ago on Monday.